 - Content strategy and copywriting

-Reinventing life at home with spatial computing
+Reinventing life at home with the latest technologies

 Packaging the platform and its digital experiments